ngcp-project/ngcp-project.github.io/src/content/docs/gcs/User Interface/State Management/zustand-stores.md

 }));
 ```

-The first couple lines of the store const will be necessary for the next section, [Backend Listeners](#backend-listeners).
-These lines will set the store's state via a `set()` function with the rustState object, ensuring synchronization with the backend Rust state.
+The first couple lines of the store constant will be necessary for the [Backend Listeners](#backend-listeners) section, and therefore will be covered later.
+These lines will set the store's state via a `set()` function with the `rustState` object, ensuring synchronization with the backend Rust state.
 The `Partial` type needs to be assigned to the interface since only a *partial* of the interface's properties gets updated (in this case, `state`), otherwise it will give a type error.

-For the `createStore()` function, we are passing in the store's interface and two parameters-- **set** and **get**.
-Set is for setters, get is for getters.
-Pass in whichever will be used.
-Past this chunk of code, write out the methods that will be used in this store.

 ### Methods

-There are typically three types of methods that can be used in each store:

-- Setters - Updates the local UI state.
-Requires `set` to be passed into `createStore()`.
-- Getters - Fetches data from the backend.
-Requires `get` to be passed into `createStore()`.
-- TauRPC - Calls asynchronous backend procedures to modify a state.
+For the `createStore()` function, we are passing in the store's interface and two parameters-- **set** and **get**. `set()` is used to *set* the local UI state. `get()` is used to *get* data from the backend.
+Pass in whichever method will be used.
+Past this chunk of code and within the store constant, write out the methods that will be used in this store.

 <!-- <ins> element is for underlining -->
-Here are some examples of each method type provided by our Mission Store.
-Do note that the actual implementation can heavily vary between stores. <ins>This is simply to give an idea of how it works, not a strict template for writing methods.</ins>
+Here are some examples of methods used by our Mission Store.
+Do note that the actual implementation can heavily vary between stores. <ins>This is simply to give an idea of how some methods work, not a strict template for writing methods.</ins>

 ```typescript
 export const exampleZustandStore = createStore<ExampleStore>((set, get) => ({